 - Visual: Not important.
 Students are definitely not nosy or taking screen shots of you to post on Instagram later, so pay no mind to what they can see behind you.
 A pyramid of empty beer cans, a pile of dirty underwear, a grunting potty-training toddler all scream RESPECT ME.
 I AM A PROFESSIONAL.

 - Pro-tip: Most of you are using laptops, take advantage of the mobility.
 Why stop class for a quick bathroom break?!
 Take your students with you!

 - Audio: While some prefer a headset to minimize background noise, I personally enjoy the competition of barking dogs, rush hour traffic, or a blender.
 You’re a teacher–you’re used to yelling.
 You’ve got this.

 - Lighting: I like the ominous educator filter.
 To easily achieve this look, position yourself in front of a large window or directly in front of the sun.

 Your New School Day

 - Working hours: Your administrators will try to trick you into believing distance learning will span the entire work day for which you are contractually paid.
 Fake news.
 Ten minutes of direct instruction per class is all you really need.
-If students have questions, they can ask Alexa.
+If students have questions, they can ask Siri.